per-gron/overman/doc/interpreting_errors.md

 Tests that time out will be reported as such.
 Additionally, Overman will say in which phase of the test it was when the test timed out (in a hook or in the test).

-When tests time out, after hooks are run, but no further reporting is done.
-This is done in order to let reporters live in the illusion that when tests time out, that's the last thing that happened to the test.

 ```javascript
 it('should loop infinitely', function() {
   for (;;);